git/git.github.io/rev_news/drafts/edition-19.md

   - refs/git-series-internals/staged/feature

 which both points to temporary commits.
-This is needed for reachability of a not yet commited cover letter.
+This is needed for reachability of a not yet committed cover letter.

 Then Josh talked about his experience designing and developing git-series.